Towards Robust Neural Networks via Orthogonal Diversity: Related work

 \subsection{Adversarial attack}

 The existing adversarial attacks can be divided into white-box and black-box attacks, which differ in the availability to the model information.
-The white-box attacks can be further categorized into two types, i.e., gradient-based attacks and optimization-based ones.
-The former exploits the parameter gradients to directly generate perturbed images, e.g., Fast Gradient Sign Method (FGSM, \cite{goodfellow2014explaining}), Basic Iterative Method (BIM, \cite{kurakin2016adversarial}), Iterative Least-Likely Class (ILLC, \cite{kurakin2016adversarial}), and Projected Gradient Descent (PGD, \cite{madry2018towards}).
-The latter resolves optimization problems to obtain adversarial examples, e.g., C\&W attack \cite{carlini2017towards} and DeepFool \cite{moosavi2016deepfool}.
+The white-box attacks can be further categorized into two types, gradient-based attacks and optimization-based ones.
+The former exploits the parameter gradients to directly generate perturbed images, {\it e.g.}, Fast Gradient Sign Method (FGSM, \citep{goodfellow2014explaining}), Basic Iterative Method (BIM, \citep{kurakin2016adversarial}), Iterative Least-Likely Class (ILLC, \citep{kurakin2016adversarial}), and Projected Gradient Descent (PGD, \citep{madry2018towards}).
+The latter resolves optimization problems to obtain adversarial examples, such as C\&W attack \citep{carlini2017towards} and DeepFool \citep{moosavi2016deepfool}.